Dillweed Namespace Stewardship Office · Operations Charter

 DocumentAuthorityThis Charter's Relationship

-Governance Framework v1.0Authority structure, stewardship roles, amendment process, successionDefers to.
+Governance Framework v1.1Authority structure, stewardship roles, amendment process, successionDefers to.
 This charter does not redefine governance structure — it operationalizes it.

 Namespace Standard v0.4Naming model, URI syntax, trust tier definitionsDefers to.
 Trust tier definitions used in this charter are those defined in the Namespace Standard.

-Registry Specification v0.2Data model, signing authority, registration validation, revocation semanticsDefers to.
+Registry Specification v0.1Data model, signing authority, registration validation, revocation semanticsDefers to.
 Operational procedures in this charter implement the registry spec's requirements.

 DillClaw Resolver Specification v0.1Resolution protocol, query handling, trust scoringInformed by.
 Resolver behavior affects how DNSO attestation decisions propagate to consumers.

-This Charter (DNSO Operations Charter v1.0)Day-to-day DNSO operating proceduresAuthoritative for operational practice.
+This Charter (DNSO Operations Charter v1.0.3)Day-to-day DNSO operating proceduresAuthoritative for operational practice.
 Does not supersede any of the above.

 2.1 Conflict Resolution

-In the event of an apparent conflict between this charter and any of the above documents, the following precedence order applies: Governance Framework, then Namespace Standard, then Registry Specification, then DillClaw Resolver Specification, then this charter.
-Conflicts should be logged as amendment candidates for the affected document rather than resolved through informal interpretation.
+In the event of an apparent conflict between this charter and any of the above documents, the following precedence order applies: Governance Framework, then Namespace Standard, then Registry Specification, then DillClaw Resolver Specification, then this DNSO Operations Charter, then Anthill Observability Plane Specification.
+For matters of stewardship succession, key custody transfer, or continuity transition, GSP-01 (Continuity Protocol) controls within the scope delegated to it by the Governance Framework.
+Conflicts SHOULD be logged as amendment candidates for the affected document rather than resolved through informal interpretation.
 The founding steward is responsible for identifying and surfacing such conflicts.

 Founding Phase Scope